greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/query/topics/query-piv-opt-limitations.html.md

 -   Queries that contain UNICODE characters in metadata names, such as table names, and the characters are not compatible with the host system locale.
 -   `SELECT`, `UPDATE`, and `DELETE` commands where a table name is qualified by the `ONLY` keyword.
 -   Per-column collation.
 GPORCA supports collation only when all columns in the query use the same collation.
 If columns in the query use different collations, then Greenplum uses the Postgres Planner.
+-   DML and `COPY ...
+FROM` operations on foreign tables.

 ## <a id="topic_u4t_vxl_vp"></a>Performance Regressions